davymartinez/davymartinez.github.io/_posts/2019-04-07-welcome-to-my-new-blog-and-site.md

 To begin, I'll let you know I built this website using [Jekyll](https://jekyllrb.com/) as a static site generator and [GitHub Pages](https://pages.github.com/) for hosting.
 On later posts I'll expand on how to use them both to create your own website.

+Also, the theme you're seeing here is the wonderful ["Basically Basic"](https://github.com/mmistakes/jekyll-theme-basically-basic) by Michael Rose, a designer that goes by the alias of [Minimal Mistakes](https://github.com/mmistakes).
+He creates truly amazing designs and themes, which you can check on his [GitHub repository](https://github.com/mmistakes?tab=repositories).

-Also, being a native Spanish speaker and a technical translator on my spare time, I want to have this website in both Spanish and English, so I'll be adding localized versions of all the pages and posts, eventually.
+By the way, being a native Spanish speaker and a technical translator on my spare time, I want to have this website in both Spanish and English, so I'll be adding localized versions of all the pages and posts, eventually.

 I feel there's a lack of Spanish language resources for aspiring devs (at least compared to English ones), so I want to contribute to the community by making learning more accessible for budding coders from Spanish-speaking countries.